LinkWellNodes/Documentation/blog/Chainlink-Basic-Request-Model-Architectures/index.md

 * Monthly flat fees for unlimited/exclusive use of the Chainlink oracle, where on-chain oracle data submission costs are reimbursed to the node operator by the consumer.

-### **Final Considerations**
+### Key Takeaways

-We'd like to leave four final takeaways for your consideration when deciding to implement Chainlink's basic request model:
+We'd like to leave four final takeaways for your consideration when deciding which architecture to implement using Chainlink's basic request model:

 * **Trust-Minimization and Decentralization:** When choosing your architecture, it's necessary to put some thought into what aspects of your design require decentralization - datacenter decentralization, oracle team decentralization, and data source decentralization, are all key components that one must consider.